 - 7.1 Investment in non-financial assets including property is not part of the Council's Treasury Management Strategy.
 The Council will incur capital expenditure on acquisition or development of property only where the primary purpose is regeneration and/or service delivery, and then only where a development would not happen without Council involvement, and the potential regeneration gain justifies any financial or other risks.
-It will not invest in property for the sole or primary purpose of revenue income or other financial return. - 7.2 The Council will not make any investments in fossil fuel companies.
+It will not invest in property for the sole or primary purpose of revenue income or other financial return. - 7.2 The only non-treasury investments currently held by the Council are shares held with Birmingham Airport which were valued at £16.8m at 31st March 2022.
+These are held as a service type investment as they were not purchased in order to generate a financial return; rather they are for regeneration purposes only.
+There are no current plans to make any further non-treasury investments.